Polanco, Donaldson start with homers; Twins beat Tigers 2-0

 MINNEAPOLIS (AP) — Jorge Polanco and Josh Donaldson hit back-to-back homers to lead off the bottom of the first inning, and Randy Dobnak bounced back with five scoreless innings as the Minnesota Twins beat the Detroit Tigers 2-0 in the first game of Friday’s doubleheader.

-Dobnak (6-2) gave up four hits and a walk and struck out four batters in his second straight start against the Tigers.
+Dobnak (6-2) gave up four hits, a walk and struck out four batters in his second straight start against the Tigers.
 He surrendered a season-high six runs and 12 hits in 4 1/3 innings at Detroit in his last outing.

+“I think I got ahead more today than I did last time,” Dobnak said.
+“Still not as much as I would like to be ahead early on with guys.
+Overall, we had the same game plan for today that we had last time, different results.”

 Taylor Rogers worked the seventh and final inning for his eighth save in 10 chances.

 Polanco and Donaldson became the first duo to lead off the game with homers for Minnesota since Eduardo Núñez and Brian Dozier in 2016 against Kansas City.